-The experience of the doctor and the aesthetic point of view, are the most important aspects for a correct planning of the intervention.
+The doctor’s experience and the aesthetic point of view are the most important aspects in order to properly plan the intervention.

-The cosmetic surgeon plans the details of the process, such as the optimal number of grafts to be taken, the density and how to transplant them
+The cosmetic surgeon plans the details of the procedure, such as the optimal number of grafts to be collected, the density and how to transplant them.

 Important points in the planning of the capillary graft

 - Calculation of the optimal number of grafts in a single operation, according to the needs of the patient.